krakenjs/post-robot/README.md

 and gracefully handle any errors that crop up.
 You can also set a timeout, to be sure that the other window is responding to you, and fail gracefully if it does not.

+## Features

+- Request/response pattern (avoids sending fire-and-forget messages back and forth)
+- Don't worry about serialization, just send javascript objects
+- Handle error cases gracefully
+  - The user closed the window you're trying to message
+  - You sent a message the other window wasn't expecting
+  - The other window doesn't have any listener set up for your message
+  - The other window didn't acknowledge your message
+  - You didn't get a response from the other window in enough time
+  - Somebody sent you a message you weren't listening for

 ## Example

 ```javascript